FirstFlush/tire_codes/README.md

 ```

 ## Contributing
 Any suggestions or contributions are welcome!
-The _get_specs() method is pretty ugly, I intend to clean it up and probably break it into a few methods.
-I am also tweaking the Regex because I think there are ways to do this without requiring so many regex patterns.
+I hope you find this package useful.

 ## License
 MIT License